dicethedev/invoice-app/README.md

 //this checkClick is determining when a user click outside anyway on the browser then Toggle left will disappear

+# This optional --- You can connect to MySQL database instead of firebase

 ### Connecting to the backend (Database) using this command line

 npm i express --save